nextflow-io/nextflow/docs/process.rst

 The target input file name may contain the ``*`` and ``?`` wildcards, which can be used to control the name of staged files.
-The following table shows how the wildcards are replaced depending on the cardinality of the received input collection.
+The following table shows how the wildcards are replaced depending on the arity of the received input collection.

 ============ ============== ==================================================
-Cardinality   Name pattern   Staged file names
+Arity        Name pattern   Staged file names
 ============ ============== ==================================================
  any         ``*``           named as the source file 1           ``file*.ext``   ``file.ext``